Caled0/PortWatcher/README.md

 # Disclaimer

-This program is free to use/modify/stick-up-your-arse™ no warranty or any expectation that this actually works (it does work) is provided, use at own skill.
+This program is free to use/modify/stick-up-your-arse™.
+No warranty or any expectation that this actually works (it does work*) is provided, use at own skill.